-Represents the cash portion of the STI award made in relation to the 2013 financial year.
-For eight senior managers, this represents 60% of their total 2013 STI award.
-The remaining six senior managers received their entire 2013 STI in cash (non-deferred).
-All deferred remuneration is deferred into equity.
-The deferred equity value represents the 2013 accounting expense of all unvested
+4. Represents the cash portion of the STI award made in relation to the financial year.
+For seven senior managers, this represents 60% of their total 2014 STI award.
+The remaining four senior managers received their entire 2014 STI in cash (non-deferred).
+(For 2013, eight senior managers had 60% of their STI award deferred).

-STI deferral, STI match and LTI awards which were granted during the 2011, 2012 and 2013 financial years.
+5. All deferred remuneration is deferred into equity.
+The deferred equity value represents the 2014 accounting expense of all unvested STI deferral, STI match and LTI awards which were granted during the 2012, 2013 and 2014 financial years (2013: 2011,2012 and 2013 financial years).

-Table 2: Outstanding deferred remuneration and deferred remuneration which vested during the 2013 financial year
+Table 2: Outstanding deferred remuneration and deferred remuneration which vested

-Remuneration element Senior managers \$'000s Outstanding remuneration Shares and share-linked instruments (deferred) 13,283 Total amount of outstanding deferred remuneration 1 13,283 Total amount of deferred remuneration which vested during the 2013 financial year 2 68 Total amount of reductions during the 2013 financial year due to explicit adjustments 3 5,184 Total amount of reductions during the 2013 financial year due to implicit adjustments 4 313
+FY14 FY13 Remuneration element Senior managers \$'000s Senior managers \$'000s Outstanding remuneration Shares and share-linked instruments (deferred) 4,331 13,283 Total amount of outstanding deferred remuneration 1 4,331 13,283 Total amount of deferred remuneration which vested 2 805 68 Total amount of reductions due to explicit adjustments 3 530 5,184 Total amount of reductions due to implicit adjustments 4 1,238 313

-^{1.} All deferred remuneration is deferred into equity and is exposed to ex post explicit and implicit adjustments.
-This value represents the total fair value of all unvested equity awards as at 31 December 2013.
+All deferred remuneration is deferred into equity and is exposed to ex post explicit and implicit adjustments.
+This value represents the total fair value of all unvested equity awards as at 31 December.
+The deferred balance has been excluded where a senior manager is not employed in that capacity at 31 December.

-2 Represents the face value of equity awards which vested during the 2013 financial year.
+2. Represents the face value of equity awards which vested during the financial year.

-3 Represents the face value of equity awards which were forfeited / lapsed due to performance conditions not being met.
+3. Represents the face value of equity awards which were forfeited /lapsed during the financial year due to performance conditions not being met.

-Represents the change in the value of unvested awards due to the movement in AMP share price between grant date and 31 December 2013.
+4. Represents the change in the value of unvested awards due to the movement in AMP share price between grant date and 31 December.